nozzlegear/ShopifySharp/readme.md

 With that said, Shopify is constantly adding new APIs and altering old ones.
 I try my best to keep up with them, but I tend to prioritize the support of new APIs by how much I need them in my own Shopify apps.

-ShopifySharp currently suppports the following Shopify APIs:
+ShopifySharp currently supports the following Shopify APIs:

 - [OAuth authentication](#authorization-and-authentication).
 - [Application charges (in-app purchases)](#one-time-application-charges)